FYSE-middlebury/FYSE1020/src/policies.md

 ### Honor Code Pledge

 The Honor Code pledge reads as follows: "I have neither given nor received unauthorized aid on this assignment."
-Please adhere to it and sign the Honor Code pledge on all problem sets.
+Please adhere to it and sign the Honor Code pledge on all writing assignments.

 ### Accommodations